-• i.4.3 length of Border Mura in slightly modified or natural HYMO state Comparison of executed assessments of HM alterations shows that the target state provides a significant improvement.
+i.4.3 length of Border Mura in slightly modified or natural HYMO state Comparison of executed assessments of HM alterations shows that the target state provides a significant improvement.
 Regarding the assessment for the whole border Mura, the state is improved from moderately modified to slightly modified HYMO state.
 Looking at the finer assessment per river sections, in the current state the majority of the river is in moderately modified (74%) and slightly modified (24%) state with some sections in heavily modified (4%) and none in natural state.
-At the target state the situation changes so that the majority of the river is in slightly modified (59%) and moderately modified (32%) state with several sections in natural (10%) and none in heavily modified state.
+The proposed measures that would induce reaching the target state provide an evident change.
+While on the areas of Type A only a slight improvement is envisaged the Type C provides a substantial improvement, since on these areas almost natural hydrodynamic morphological processes can be achieved.
+The combination of all three types for the target states gives the following assessment results: the majority of the river is in slightly modified (59%) and moderately modified (32%) state with several sections in natural (10%) and none in heavily modified state.